barseghyanartur/django-fobi/README.rst

 You should see a form element plugin as a Django micro app, which could have its' own models, admin interface, etc.

-Fobi comes with several bundled form element plugins.
+`django-fobi` comes with several bundled form element plugins.
 Do check the source code as example.

 Let's say, you want to create a textarea form element plugin.